Sept. 15 (UPI) -- Paulette was downgraded to a post-tropical cyclone for the second time on Tuesday night.

-In its 11 a.m.
-AST advisory, the National Hurricane Center said the storm was located 450 miles east-southeast of Cape Race, Newfoundland.
-It had maximum sustained winds of 85 mph and was moving east-northeast at 35 mph.
+In its 11 p.m.
+AST advisory, the National Hurricane Center said the storm was located 445 miles south-southeast of the Azores.
+It had maximum sustained winds of 40 mph and was moving east at 12 mph.

-Paulette is in the center of the Atlantic basin and is projected to take an path to the northeast, out over the open ocean, until turning to the south by the end of the week.
+Paulette is in the center of the Atlantic basin and is projected to take a southwestward path by the end of this week.

 Forecasters don't expect the storm to impact any other land.